autogluon/autogluon/docs/tutorials/timeseries/forecasting-quickstart.md

 - `TimeSeriesDataFrame` stores a dataset consisting of multiple time series.
 - `TimeSeriesPredictor` takes care of fitting, tuning and selecting the best forecasting models.

-We start by downloading the M4 hourly dataset from the official website.
+We start by downloading the M4 hourly dataset from the official website (click "Details" to show the code).

 .. raw:: html